-Public pools are regulated by Wisconsin ATCP76 and SPS390.
+Commercial pools are regulated by Wisconsin ATCP76 and SPS390.

 Pool Envy has professional engineers on our staff ready to help with compliance, and we can do drawings, site plans, and submittals, including sealed drawings.
 The DOE has banned the manufacturing of single-speed pool pumps.
 Swapping a pool pump in Wisconsin on a public pool does require a plan-submittal under VGBA.
 Each pump has a unique curve, and we must verify that the new curve works with your existing plumbing, drain grates, and frames.
-Yes, we understand that other pool companies will happily swap your pump without following the necessary process, we see it often, and that is why we choose not to walk into it.
+Understand that other pool companies will happily swap your pump without following the necessary process, we see it often, and that is why we choose not to walk into it.
 We care about the safety of guests and do not want to see anyone injured because of facility negligence.

 The reason why you should have a site plan complete is simple: It protects you, and the public, and it can save you energy.
 By law, you have to keep a copy on site.
 Where it helps though is once we know the design parameters of your swimming pool, we can formulate a custom solution for your pool.
 Increasing your drain line to 4″ from 1-1/2″ may yield enormous energy savings for pump use.
 We might find out that your old filter is too small for your existing pump, this could help with water quality issues.
 You may have drain covers that are too small for your pump, and this could save you the headache of a lawsuit down the road.